OfficeDev/office-js-docs-pr/docs/outlook/get-set-or-add-recipients.md

     }
 });

-// Set the recipients of the item being composed. function setRecipients() {
+// Sets the recipients of the item being composed. function setRecipients() {
     let toRecipients, ccRecipients, bccRecipients;